spaceml-org/GIBS-Downloader/README.md

 #### Generate Video
 * `--animate`: when set to true, a video will be generated from the images downloaded (defaults to false).

+#### Multiprocessing
+* `--mp`: when set to true, the tool takes advantage of parallelism and utilizes Python's multiprocessing library to speed up the generation of tiles (defaults to false).
+NOTE that this feature has not yet been tested on Windows.

 #### Additional features
 * `--output-path`: specify the path to where the images should be downloaded (defaults to the current working directory)
 * `--remove-originals`: when set to true, the original downloaded images will be deleted and only the tiled images and TFRecords will be saved (defaults to false).